15 Aug Part One: The Loss of Significant Partners in Life

 - A Year to Live: How to Live This Year as if It Were Your Last by Stephen Levine

-Turiya is the co-founder of Path Retreats and the transformational process – Path of Love with Rafia Morgan.
+Turiya is the co-founder of Path Retreats and the transformational Path of Love healing retreat with Rafia Morgan.
+Path of Love is a 7-Day retreat for healing emotional trauma.
 Together they also lead a one-year Holistic Counsellor training for therapists called Working with People.

 She has been trained in many different modalities such as Gestalt, Bioenergetics, Psychodrama, Family Therapy (V. Satir), NLP, Hypnosis, Somatic Experiencing™ (Peter Levine), Ego Psychology, Family Constellation, Enneagram and Astrology, and Essence Work.